 In the past neurons were thought of binary computing devices, something like digital logic gates.
 This was a consequence of the "all or nothing" response of a neuron, which refers to the fact that it does or does not generate an action potential (voltage spike) depending, respectively, on whether its total input exceeds a threshold or not (more accurately, it generates an action potential if the membrane depolarization at the axon hillock exceeds the threshold and the neuron is not in its refractory period).
-Certainly, some neurons (e.g., so-called command neurons) do act something like logic gates.
-However, most neurons are analyzed better as analog devices because the rate of impulse generation represents significant information.
+Certainly some neurons (e.g., socalled "command neurons") do act something like logic gates.
+However, most neurons are analyzed better as analog devices, because the rate of impulse generation represents significant information.
 In particular, an amplitude code, the membrane potential near the axon hillock (which is a summation of the electrical influences on the neuron), is translated into a rate code for more reliable long-distance transmission along the axons.
-Nevertheless, the code is low precision (about one digit), since information theory shows that it takes at least N milliseconds (and probably more like 5 N ms) to discriminate N values (MacLennan 1991).
+Nevertheless, the code is low precision (about one digit), since information theory shows that it takes at least N milliseconds (and probably more like 5N msec.) to discriminate N values (MacLennan, 1991).
 The rate code is translated back to an amplitude code by the synapses, since successive impulses release neurotransmitter from the axon terminal, which diffuses across the synaptic cleft to receptors.
-Thus, a synapse acts as a leaky integrator to time-average the impulses.
+Thus a synapse acts as a leaky integrator to time-average the impulses.

-As previously discussed (section "Continuous State Space"), many artificial neural net models have real-valued neural activities, which correspond to rate-encoded axonal signals of biological neurons.
-On the other hand, these models typically treat the input connections as simple realvalued weights, which ignores the analog signal processing that takes place in the dendritic trees of biological neurons.
+As previously discussed (Sec.
+C.1), many artificial neural net models have real-valued neural activities, which correspond to rate-encoded axonal signals of biological neurons.
+On the other hand, these models typically treat the input connections as simple real-valued weights, which ignores the analog signal processing that takes place in the dendritic trees of biological neurons.
 The dendritic trees of many neurons are complex structures, which often have tens of thousands of synaptic inputs.
 The binding of neurotransmitters to receptors causes minute voltage fluctuations, which propagate along the membrane, and ultimately cause voltage fluctuations at the axon hillock, which influence the impulse rate.
-Since the dendrites have both resistance and capacitance, to a first approximation, the signal propagation is described by the "cable equations," which describe passive signal propagation in cables of specified diameter, capacitance, and resistance (Anderson 1995, chapter 1).
+Since the dendrites have both resistance and capacitance, to a first approximation the signal propagation is described by the "cable equations," which describe passive signal propagation in cables of specified diameter, capacitance, and resistance (Anderson, 1995, ch.
+1).
 Therefore, to a first approximation, a neuron's dendritic net operates as an adaptive linear analog filter with thousands of inputs, and so it is capable of quite complex signal processing.
 More accurately, however, it must be treated as a nonlinear analog filter, since voltage-gated ion channels introduce nonlinear effects.
 The extent of analog signal processing in dendritic trees is still poorly understood.

 In most cases, then, neural information processing is treated best as low-precision analog computation.
-Although individual neurons have quite broadly tuned responses, accuracy in perception and sensorimotor control is achieved through coarse coding, as already discussed (section "Characteristics of Analog Computation").
+Although individual neurons have quite broadly tuned responses, accuracy in perception and sensorimotor control is achieved through coarse coding, as already discussed (Sec.
+C.4).
 Further, one widely used neural representation is the cortical map, in which neurons are systematically arranged in accord with one or more dimensions of their stimulus space, so that stimuli are represented by patterns of activity over the map.
 (Examples are tonotopic maps, in which pitch is mapped to cortical location, and retinotopic maps, in which cortical location represents retinal location.)
-Since neural density in the cortex is at least 125,000 neurons per square millimeter (Collins et al. 2010), even relatively small cortical maps can be treated as fields and information processing in them as analog field computation (see \triangleright "Field Computation in Natural and Artificial Intelligence").
+Since neural density in the cortex is at least 146 000 neurons per square millimeter (Changeux, 1985, p.
+51), even relatively small cortical maps can be treated as fields and information processing in them as analog field computation.
 Overall, the brain demonstrates what can be accomplished by massively parallel analog computation, even if the individual devices are comparatively slow and of low precision.